 Add a rod of the metal to be used for the coating.
 Heat that rod to a temperature so high that the metal dissolves into individual atoms.
 The atoms mix with the various reactive gases to get the color and finish effects you want and are then deposited in a very thin layer – 2 to 5 microns – on the faucets.

-Despite being just microns thick, a PVD coating is extremely dense and, in consequence, very hard and durable.
+Despite being very thin, a PVD coating is extremely dense and, in consequence, very hard and durable.
 By some estimates, it is up to 20 times more scratch-resistant than electroplated chrome.

 From long experience, we know that PVD is nearly impossible to accidentally scratch or mar, never fades or changes color, and resists all forms of soiling.